leago62/leago62.github.io/projects/Coursework-Bioinf.md

 p-values, scoring matrices, PAM, and BLOSUM), dictionary matching, regular expressions, HMMs, expression matrix analysis and supervised classification, and protein expression using mass spec.

+#### Other Biology Classes

+A couple of the classes I took focused on the process behind various genomic techniques like ATAC-seq, ChIP-seq, RNA-seq, blotting, and PCR.
+So I am familiar with a lot of the different processes.
+One of the classes I took also went more in depth with the data that each experiment produces.